Analyzing City Information Data with Analytics Agent¶

 from dotenv import load_dotenv

-load_dotenv() # loads your ACCOUNT and API_KEY from a .env file
+load_dotenv() # loads your API_KEY from your local '.env' file

 # setting up database client